ajkim19/m2-0425-code-solutions/ds-list/ds-list-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- Briefly describe the List data structure.
+1. Briefly describe the List data structure.

+- A list is a data structure that holds its data in a contiguous block of memory.

-- What are some examples of when you would use a List?
+2. What are some examples of when you would use a List?

+- Linked List
+- Queue
+- Stack

-- How do you read an element of a List given its index?
+3. How do you read an element of a List given its index?
 What is its time complexity?

+- Any element in a list can be read from memory in constant time, if you know its index.
+  - An element in a list can be located in memory by multiplying the index by the element size and adding the memory location of the first element in the list.
+- `list[index]`
+- O(1)

-- How do you add an element into a List at a given index?
+4. How do you add an element into a List at a given index?
 What is its time complexity?

+-
+- `array.splice(index, 0, element)`
+- O(n)

-- How do you update an element in a List at a given index?
+5. How do you update an element in a List at a given index?
 What is its time complexity?

+-
+- `list[index] = newValue`
+- O(1)

-- How do you remove an element from a List at a given index?
+6. How do you remove an element from a List at a given index?
 What is its time complexity?

+-

 ## Notes